Park rangers control, supervise and manage national parks, scenic areas, historic sites, nature reserves and other recreational areas.

 - inspect commercial operations making use of wildlife

-- make sure park visitors follow laws and procedures relating to wildlife
+- ensure park visitors follow laws and procedures relating to wildlife

 - care for sick, injured or orphaned animals

-- clean cages and prepare food and water for caged and captive animals.
+- clean enclosures and prepare food and water for caged and captive animals.

 Indigenous Park Ranger